jruizgit/rules/docs/js/reference.md

 var d = require('durable');

 d.ruleset('expense', function() {
+    // this rule will trigger as soon as three events match the condition
     whenAll: m.amount < 100
     count: 3
     run: console.log('approved ' + JSON.stringify(m));

+    // this rule will be triggered when 'expense' is asserted batching at most two results
     whenAll: {
         expense = m.amount >= 100
         approval = m.review == true